f-guitart/RP-DeLP_solver/README.md

 ## Examples:
   * There are some pdlp program examples in:
     https://github.com/f-guitart/RP-DeLP_examples
-  * Those examples are explained in the following paper:
+  * These examples are explained in the following paper:
     **Web Based System for Weighted Defeasible Argumentation.**
     *Teresa Alsinet, Ramón Béjar, Francesc Guitart, Lluis Godo.*
     CLIMA 2013: 155-171